You hired an Uber and were involved in an accident. Who is liable to pay your compensation ?

 What If I Discover My Uber Driver Has Been In Other Accidents Before?

 Although the information above assumes that the Uber driver was the sole party responsible for your injuries, Uber itself may have played a role in failing to monitor who it allows driving for the company adequately.
 This means that if your driver regularly gets into accidents or has been reported as a dangerous driver on other occasions, Uber has a responsibility to protect the safety of future passengers by ensuring its contractors are safe drivers.
 If Uber did not take action, it could be negligent as well.
 If you have reason to believe Uber was aware that your driver had a poor driving history, an experienced personal injury attorney can assist with determining whether bringing a lawsuit against Uber may be appropriate.
 If you do choose to bring a lawsuit, you can recover various damages, such as bodily injury and pain and suffering.
 Getting into a car accident while in an Uber is just as likely as when riding in your car or with friends.
 Because of this, it is vital that you remain informed of your options.

 Contact a Personal Injury Lawyer as Soon as Possible

-Whether you’ve suffered minor neck pain or more severe injuries, a personal injury attorney familiar with Pennsylvania uber laws can help determine the best course of action for you.
+Whether you’ve suffered minor neck pain or more severe injuries, an attorney familiar with Pennsylvania uber laws can help determine the best course of action for you.
 A failure to fully understand your options may leave you unfairly compensated or with little to no recourse.
 Contact the Philly Injury Lawyer for more information on how to pursue a claim against Uber.